Biddleford in York County, Maine — The American Northeast (New England)

 Erected 2006 by Biddleford Historical Society.
 (Marker Number 4.)

 Location.
 43° 29.562′ N, 70° 27.111′ W. Marker is in Biddleford, Maine, in York County.
 Marker is at the intersection of Main Street (Maine Route 9) and Emery Street, on the right when traveling west on Main Street.
+Marker is on the wall of the former Laconia Mills building.
 Touch for map.
-Marker is on the wall of the former Laconia Mills building.
 Marker is in this post office area: Biddeford ME 04005, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A Stone Fort (here, next to this marker); Biddeford Maine Veterans Memorial (approx. 0.2 miles away); Sarah Fairfield Hamilton, 1831-1909 (approx. 0.7 miles away); Dr. Laura Black Stickney, 1879-1961 (approx. 0.7 miles away); Jacob Cochran, 1782-1836 (approx. 0.7 miles away); Samuel Brannan and the Gold Rush (approx. 0.7 miles away); Spanish War and Philippine Insurrection Memorial (approx. 0.7 miles away); World War Memorial (approx. 0.7 miles away).